-- 9. Nottinghamshire County Council - a) Lead Local Flood Authority - i.
+9. Nottinghamshire County Council

+- i.
 Investigate significant local flooding incidents and publish the results of such investigations. - ii.
 Play a lead role in emergency planning and recovery after a flood event. - iii.
 Lead Local Flood Authorities also have a duty to determine which risk management authorities have relevant powers to investigate flood incidents to help understand how they happened, and whether those authorities have or intend to exercise their powers. - iv.
-By working in partnership with communities, Lead Local Flood Authorities can raise awareness of flood risks.

-- v.
-Lead Local Flood Authorities should encourage local communities to participate in local flood risk management. - b) Emergency Planning - i.
+By working in partnership with communities, Lead Local Flood Authorities can raise awareness of flood risks. - v.
+Lead Local Flood Authorities should encourage local communities to participate in local flood risk management.

+b) Emergency Planning

+- i.
 If a flood happens, all local authorities are 'category one responders' under the Civil Contingencies Act.
 This means they must have plans in place to respond to emergencies and control or reduce the impact of an emergency. - c) Highway Authority (Via East Midlands Ltd. on behalf of The Nottinghamshire County Council) - i.
 Maintenance of the public highways including highway drainage assets. - ii.
-Provided site-based presence and investigations immediately following the event. - 10.
-Gedling Borough Council - i.
-Category one responder under the Civil Contingencies Act.
-This means they must have plans in place to respond to emergencies and control or reduce the impact of an emergency. - 11.
-The Environment Agency - i.
-Category one responder under the Civil Contingencies Act.
-This means they must have plans in place to response to emergencies and control of reduce the impact of an emergency. - ii.
-Maintenance and Management of the Woodborough Brook (Main River)
+Provided site-based presence and investigations immediately following the event.

+10. Broxtowe Borough Council

+a) Category one responder under the Civil Contingencies Act.
+This means they must have plans in place to respond to emergencies and control or reduce the impact of an emergency.